bashirk/EnvisEdge/docs/source/getting_started.rst

    python preprocess_data.py --config configs/regression.yml

-To start the multiprocessing executor run the following command:
+To start the multiprocessing executor, run the following command:

 .. code:: bash

    $ python executor.py --config configs/regression.yml

-To see how traning is done run the following command:
+To see how traning is done, run the following command:

 .. code:: bash